Mike Sabath

 Mike Sabath is an American record producer, songwriter, and musician.
+He is the frontman of the band The Moongirls, and has a concurrent career in production and songwriting for other artists.

 He has worked with Shawn Mendes, Lizzo, Meghan Trainor, Raye, Liam Payne, Little Mix (including solo project(s); notably, Jade Thirlwall), the Jonas Brothers, Sabrina Carpenter, Camila Cabello and Selena Gomez, among other artists.

 Early life and education

 Sabath was born and raised in Westchester County, New York.
-His parents, Karen and Bruce Sabath, were financiers.
+His parents, Karen and Bruce Sabath, were financiers; Bruce later left finance to become an actor.
 He started to sing as a child, and learned to play piano, guitar, clarinet, and drums.
 In 7th grade, to benefit the charity Ability Beyond Disability, he wrote a song titled "Hand in Hand" which he recorded with a chorus of 140 kids.
 "Hand in Hand" raised more than $5000 for the charity through online sales and donations.
 A year later, he wrote, arranged and recorded "Talk About It" to raise funds for the Westchester Mental Health Association.

 Sabath attended John Jay High School and as a student wrote and recorded music every night.
 He applied to and was accepted at Harvard, but deferred admission to focus on music full-time.